bar-nir/cloud-computing-ex2/README.md

-This guide will help you set up the project and run it on an EC2 instance.
+This guide will help you set up the project and deploy it to AWS

 1. clone the project and install requirements